pkgxdev/pkgx/README.md

 # sandbox and runs everything in there
 ```

-Now in your blog posts, tweets and tutorials you don’t have to start
+> Now in your blog posts, tweets and tutorials you don’t have to start
-with any “how to install tea” preamble nor will they need to google anything.
+> with any “how to install tea” preamble nor will they need to google anything.
-If they want to learn about tea first they can go to the same URL as they’re
+> If they want to learn about tea first they can go to the same URL as they’re
-curl’ing.
+> curl’ing.
 We already work on Linux, macOS, and WSL; soon we’ll support Windows
-natively.
+> natively.

-As a bonus, the installer also updates tea.
+As a bonus the installer also updates tea.

 ## *Now see here fella’, I \*hate\* installers…*